 Why do we need to know the number of employees

-The number of employees is an important part of the criteria for determine company size (see Is a company or group small? or Is a company micro? helpsheets) and is also required to be disclosed in the accounts (see Do I have to disclose employee numbers?).
+The number of employees is an important part of the criteria for determine company size (see Is a company or group small? or Is a company micro? helpsheets) and is also required to be disclosed in the accounts.

 When considering a standalone company, the number of employees is calculated in the same way to both determine the size of the company and disclose the number of employees.